 Related parties of the Foundation are the Board members of the Foundation and select management and staff of the Corporation that make up the Foundation's various committees, who have a direct impact on the daily operations of the Foundation.
 These transactions with related parties are recorded at the exchange amount agreed to by the related parties.
-As at and for the year ended December 31, 2022, the Foundation has no balances or transactions with related parties.
+Notwithstanding donations and contributions, as at and for the year ended December 31, 2024 the Foundation had no balances and/or transactions with related parties.